What is fixed disk and dynamic disk

 Cons: The disadvantage is that it takes longer to create large fixed disks and the extra disk space reserved for future growth cannot be used for other virtual machine files, which takes up real resources.

-Dynamic Disk: It is small at the beginning of creation, but gradually get larger as data is added to it.
+Dynamically Expanding Disk: It is small at the beginning of creation, but gradually get larger as data is added to it.

 Pros: It’s flexible to use physical storage space.
 It is recommended for servers that do not contain applications that use disks intensively.